HL7/bser/input/pagecontent/workflow_management_resources.md

-The BSeR referral request workflow resources are Message Bundle, Referral messageHeader, and Referral Task.
+The BSeR referral request workflow resources are Message Bundle, Referral MessageHeader, and Referral Task.

 The electronic exchange of the referral request and associated referral feedback can utilize FHIR Messaging and/or a basic RESTful Submit.